shepherd-06/MetaPriv/README.md

 1. Install the requirements.
 2. Run command: python main.py
 or:
-1. Run executable from the dist folder.
+1. Run executable from folder.
 Created with pyinstaller.
 2. With this, you don't need the requirements.

 3. On first run:
 	- Create a password.
 It will be used to encrypt your credentials, database and logs.
-	- Input facebook credentials, a seed keyword and your prefered browser (Firefox/Chrome).
+	- Input facebook credentials, a seed keyword and your preferred browser (Firefox/Chrome).
 	- Choose desired privacy level and click start.
 	- To close the program -- close the window.
 4. On next runs: